MihaiBobeica/HelinDataPuzzle/README.md

 I've runned the programm 10 times on my machine and the result are attached below.
 I have used the built in high_resolution_clock to keep track of how much time I spent on each major task of the problem.
 On average, the algorithm spends:

-### results
-0,5773ms on reading from the file and generating the arrays: a, u, and y 0,6844ms on finding all the pairs
+0,5773ms on reading from the file and generating the arrays: a, u, and y

+0,6844ms on finding all the pairs

 1,33932ms in total

 <img width="608" alt="image" src="https://github.com/MihaiBobeica/HelinDataPuzzle/assets/77356043/32c016ed-68e6-4afc-81f6-900ff3eaf83c">

+##Remarks